 In California a break in the rain this time of year brings this urgency to all gardeners: Quick: Pull the weeds while they’re young and tender and the ground is mudluscious!!!

 Sure they’re cute in their infancy.
 So many brilliant shades of green particularly after four years of drought, it seems a shame to try to uproot them but if you don’t, they will grow like – well – weeds.
-And once the ground starts to dry your best chance to get rid of the bratty teens is with a jack hammer.
+And once the ground starts to dry your best chance to get rid of weeds is with a jack hammer.

 Which brings me back to mud.
 I don’t view mud as icky.
 Especially when my mud is rife with worms.